Register for the Course

 - Value liabilities based on government, swap, or corporate curves; limited price indexation; different pre- and post-retirement increase types; and granular modeling of accruals at the tranche level.

 - Model pooled, liability-driven investment (LDI) funds and various equity, interest rate, and inflation derivatives, including limited price index (LPI) swaps.

 - Quantitatively compare alternative asset allocation strategies and their impact on funding levels and surpluses.

 - Assess how investment strategy influences deficit recovery schedules and contribution levels.

-- Investigate the impact of potential de-risking strategies, using dynamic rebalancing.
+- Investigate the impact of potential de-risking strategies, including dynamic rebalancing.

 Moody's Analytics economic scenario and asset-liability modeling offerings support investment design and risk management activities.

-Moody's Analytics solution enables defined benefit pension managers to design investment strategies and investigate funding solutions to secure scheme objectives.
+Moody's Analytics solution enables defined benefit pension managers to design investment strategies and investigate funding solutions to secure their objectives.